Which are the best smart glasses for your business?

 Buying from a trusted vendor means you have support when selecting and rolling out your solution.
 Acty is the video remote assistance software compatible with most smart glasses in the market and offers the following industry-leading features:

-- Remote guidance with annotations – Augmented Reality functions that allow more precise tracking in drawing and direction are a huge advantage for remote assistance.
+- Remote guidance with annotations – Augmented Reality functions that allow more precise tracking in drawing and direction are a massive advantage for remote assistance.

 - Instant Translation – Translation of voice and text in more than 100 languages means you can communicate seamlessly with customers or colleagues from across the globe.